lucasglasner/queryDGA/README.md

 ### dga_request.py

 This script can be run in two ways:
-1) Edit the last chunk of the script and the run from the shell:
+1) Edit the last chunk of the script and run from the shell or your favorite GUI:
 ```python
 if __name__ == '__main__':
     path_DGA_curl = 'DGA_cURL'